This healthy chickpea brownie recipe is the fudgiest healthy brownie recipe ever!

 Pour the batter into the pan and spread evenly.
 Finally, sprinkle extra chocolate chips on top of the brownies.

-Bake the brownies for 20 – 30 minutes.
+Bake the brownies for 20 to 30 minutes.
 Note that the baking time varies a lot depending on your baking pan’s size and the flour you used.

 Grain-free flours, like almond flour originally recommended in this recipe, bake slowly.
 It usually takes 30 minutes to bake these chickpea brownies with almond flour.

-On the other contrary, oat flour dries up the batter faster, and it will bake around 20-25 minutes.
+On the other contrary, oat flour dries up the batter faster, and it will bake for 20 to 25 minutes.

-If the brownies are baking for at least 20 minutes and the top form a crust that crackle and the sides are dry and set, it means the brownies are ready.
+If the brownies are baking for at least 20 minutes and the top form a crust that crackles and the sides are dry and set, it means the brownies are ready.

 Cool down for 60 minutes at room temperature before slicing.